Meeds-io/whitepaper/en/2-deeds.md

 - **Gamification engine** – automatic actions within the WoM have a weight in points, that can be fine-tuned to the organization’s priorities via customizable engagement programs.
 - **Challenges** – customizable challenges can be set up to represent achievements.
 Challenges are preset by one person and can be full-filled and announced as such by another.
 Challenges carry a weight in points, within customizable engagement programs.
-- **Customizable engagement programs** - organizations can create their engagement programs to match their required goals and priorities in other to enhance maximum productivity.
-Programs are associated to automatic actions within the system and manually set challenges.
+- **Customizable engagement programs** - organizations can create their engagement programs to match their business goals and priorities.
+Programs are associated with automatic actions within the system and manually set challenges.
 Each program has a set Meeds budget.
-Periodically points earned by each user through automatics or announced actions in each engagement program are converted into Meeds, based on that program’s budget.
+Periodically points earned by each user through automatic or announced actions in each engagement program are converted into Meeds, based on that program’s budget.
 - **Kudos** - kudos can be awarded by users to each other, as a thank you and a token of recognition.
 As kudos available to distribute are limited (a preset periodic limit, 3 per week for instance), they are rare and valuable.
 Like actions, kudos carry points.
 This way employees are empowered to reward their colleagues.
 - **Collaboration** tools, plugged into the rewarding engine – workspaces, asynchronous communication, a task management tool and notes – enable people to work together on projects.
 - **Wallet** – users are provided with a secure Ethereum technology wallet to store their Meeds.
 Alternatively, for advanced users, a Metamask wallet can be used.